Holidays Calendar for October 30, 2019

 Thevar Jayanti is an annual observance held in the Indian state of Tamil Nadu.
 It is a commemoration of the birthday of U. Muthuramalingam Thevar by the Thevar community.
 Although it is not an official holiday, many businesses and even schools in the southern districts of Tamil Nadu remain closed for the day.

-The National Candy Corn Day is dedicated to a candy popular primarily around Halloween, that's why it is celebrated on October 30.
+National Candy Corn Day is dedicated to a sweet that's especially popular around Halloween, which is why it's celebrated on October 30.

 October 30 is Mischief Night in Northern America and Great Britain.
 Tonight teenagers and children are engaged in pranks and minor vandalism.